Aetheric-Technology/Aetheric-Edge/README.md

 # Aetheric Edge

-A simplified edge computing agent inspired by thin-edge.io, built in Rust for high performance and reliability.
+A powerful enterprise IoT edge computing platform, built in Rust for high performance and reliability.

 Aetheric Edge consists of two main components:
 - **aetheric-agent**: The main edge agent that handles MQTT communication and device management